Goal 3 - Good Health and Wellbeing

 Lancaster Medical School

 Lancaster Medical School is part of Lancaster University and aims to inspire a generation of doctors to care for their communities.
-In the Times Good University Guide 2022, we have been rated 1st in the UK for graduate prospects in Medicine.

 Healthy Living January